October 26, 2025

 If there is one image that symbolizes Japan, it is that of Mount Fuji.
 This sacred mountain, listed as a UNESCO World Heritage Site, attracts millions of visitors every year.
 It can be admired from the lakes of Fujigoko, the Chureito Pagoda, or even from certain trains connecting Tokyo to Osaka.

-And if you dream of seeing Mount Fuji, be warned: it can only be seen 120 days a year!
-In January, you have about an 80% chance of seeing it, but in summer, barely 10%.
-The best time to go is early in the morning, before the clouds roll in.
-People say that Mount Fuji is shy... and it's true.
+And if you dream of seeing Mount Fuji, be aware that it is only visible 120 days a year!
+In January, you have about an 80% chance of seeing it, compared to just 10% in summer.
+The best time is early in the morning, before the clouds roll in.
+They say that Mount Fuji is shy... and it's true.

 An ancient pilgrimage route connecting Tokyo (formerly Edo) to Kyoto, the Nakasendō is a unique experience.
 As you walk along its paved paths, you pass through preserved villages such as Magome and Tsumago, frozen in time.

-This is one of the few places where you can experience old Japan, the Japan of samurai and travelers from the Edo period.
-Perfect for those who want to hike for a few hours in a picture-perfect setting, surrounded by forests, rivers, and traditional houses.
+It is one of the few places where you can still experience the Japan of yesteryear, the Japan of samurai and travelers from the Edo period.
+Perfect for walking for a few hours in a picture-postcard setting, surrounded by forests, rivers, and traditional houses.

 Located just 1 hour from Tokyo, Kamakura is a real favorite.
 The former political capital of Japan, it combines beaches, Buddhist temples, charming narrow streets, and surrounding nature.
 It is also home to the Great Buddha, a monumental bronze statue in the open air.

-And if you want to discover the city in a different way, we've prepared a video for you: 5 things they don't tell you about Kamakura.
-It's the perfect destination for a first trip to Japan: easy to get to, steeped in history, and with an atmosphere that's both Zen and lively.
+And if you want to discover the city in a different way, we have prepared a video for you: 5 things they don't tell you about Kamakura.
+It's an ideal destination for a first trip to Japan: easy to get to, steeped in history and with an atmosphere that is both Zen and lively.

 Often referred to as the "Little Kyoto of the North," Kanazawa charms visitors with its elegant and unspoiled atmosphere.
 Less touristy than Kyoto, the city is nevertheless home to some of Japan's most beautiful treasures: the Kenroku-en Garden, considered one of the three most beautiful in the country, and the Higashi Chaya geisha district, where time seems to have stood still.

 It is also a city of art and gastronomy: contemporary museums, artisan workshops, fish markets...
 Kanazawa skillfully blends tradition and modernity.
-A stop not to be missed if you want to experience a quieter, but equally refined side of Japan.
+An essential stopover to discover a quieter, but equally refined side of Japan.

 Lost in the Japanese Alps, Shirakawa-gō is a UNESCO World Heritage Site.
 This picturesque village is famous for its traditional thatched-roof houses, called gasshō-zukuri, built to withstand heavy winter snow.

-Whether you visit in summer, surrounded by greenery, or in winter under the snow, the charm remains the same.
-In the evening, when the lights come on in the houses, the atmosphere becomes magical.
-It is one of the most photogenic places in Japan... and a real break from the hustle and bustle of everyday life.
+Whether you visit the village in summer, surrounded by greenery, or in winter under the snow, its charm never fails to work its magic.
+In the evening, when the houses light up, the atmosphere becomes magical.
+It is one of the most photogenic places in Japan... and a true escape from the hustle and bustle of everyday life.

 Located in the heart of the mountains, Matsumoto is a peaceful city known for its black castle, one of the oldest and best preserved in Japan.
 Nicknamed "the crow" because of its dark color, it offers a magnificent view of the Japanese Alps.

-But Matsumoto is not just a castle: it also has a unique local atmosphere, lively alleyways, and cafés housed in former merchant houses.
-It offers the perfect balance between history, nature, and a relaxed lifestyle.
+But Matsumoto is more than just its castle: the city also has a unique local atmosphere, lively alleyways, and cafés housed in former merchant houses.
+It offers the perfect balance between history, nature, and lifestyle.

 Hiroshima is above all a city of remembrance and peace.
 Marked by history, it has been reborn with incredible energy.
 The Hiroshima Peace Memorial Park, with its museum and iconic dome, is a deeply moving place that everyone should visit at least once in their lifetime.

 But Hiroshima is also a modern and welcoming city.
-After visiting the park, take a stroll through the Hondōri district, sample some local okonomiyaki, and discover a resilient and inspiring city that looks to the future.
+After visiting the park, stroll through the Hondōri district, taste the local okonomiyaki, and discover a resilient and inspiring city that is looking toward the future.

 Located half an hour from Hiroshima, Miyajima is one of Japan's most iconic locations.
 Its red floating torii gate, standing in the sea, is a legendary image.
 At high tide, it seems to levitate above the water, and at low tide, you can walk up to it.

-But Itsukushima Island is not just a temple: it is also a mountain to climb, deer roaming free, and a mystical atmosphere, especially at sunrise.
-It is often called "the island of the gods," and when you set foot there, you quickly understand why.
+But Itsukushima Island is not just about its shrine: it also has a mountain to climb, deer roaming free, and a mystical atmosphere, especially at sunrise.
+It is often called "the island of the gods", and once you're there, you quickly understand why.

 In the far north of Japan, Hokkaido is a paradise for lovers of wilderness.
 The island is huge, surrounded by mountains, lakes, and forests as far as the eye can see.
 In winter, it becomes a kingdom of skiing and powder snow, particularly in Niseko, one of the most renowned resorts in the world.

-In summer, the landscapes change completely: lavender fields in Furano, natural hot springs in Noboribetsu, and national parks where you can encounter foxes and deer roaming free.
-Hokkaido is a Japan apart, more raw, more pure, a real breath of fresh air.
+In summer, the landscape is completely transformed: lavender fields in Furano, natural hot springs in Noboribetsu, and national parks where you can encounter foxes and deer roaming free.
+Hokkaido is a Japan apart, more rugged, more pure, a real breath of fresh air.

 Much more discreet than Honshu, Shikoku is a spiritual destination.
 It is here that the 88-temple pilgrimage takes place, a mythical journey of over 1,000 km that some undertake on foot in search of serenity and introspection.

 But Shikoku also offers magnificent coastal landscapes, spectacular suspension bridges, and incredible hospitality.
-If you want to discover traditional Japan, far from mass tourism, this is the perfect place.
+If you want to discover traditional Japan, far from mass tourism, this is the ideal place.

 Located on the island of Kyushu, the Kirishima-Yaku National Park encompasses volcanoes, lakes, and lush forests.
 It is an ideal playground for hikers and lovers of unspoiled nature.
 The fumaroles, natural hot springs, and mountains offer incredible panoramic views.

-Among the must-see destinations, the Kirishima region, known for its volcanoes and hot springs, is perfect for a relaxing stay after a long journey.
-It is one of those places where Japan shows its natural and soothing power at the same time.
+Among the must-see destinations, the Kirishima region, renowned for its volcanoes and hot springs, is perfect for a relaxing stay after a long journey.
+It is one of those places where Japan reveals both its natural power and its soothing side.

 Welcome to the tropics! ☀️ More than 1,500 km south of Tokyo, Okinawa almost makes you forget you're in Japan.
 White sand, turquoise sea, relaxed atmosphere... everything here exudes a gentle way of life.

-The archipelago also boasts a unique culture, influenced by China and the ancient kingdoms of Ryūkyū.
+The archipelago also has a unique culture, influenced by China and the ancient Ryūkyū kingdoms.
 It is the ideal destination to end your trip to Japan: diving, paradise islands, and breathtaking sunsets.

 Isolated in the middle of the Pacific Ocean, more than 1,000 km from Tokyo, the Ogasawara archipelago is often referred to as the "Japanese Galápagos."
 Accessible only by boat (a 24-hour crossing!), it is a paradise for nature lovers and adventure seekers.

-We've prepared a bonus video for you with the 10 things you absolutely can't miss in Japan. 🇯🇵
+We have prepared a bonus video for you featuring the 10 things you absolutely cannot miss in Japan.

-Unmissable experiences, magical places, and little everyday details that make the country unique.
+Unmissable experiences, magical places, and those little everyday details that make the country unique.

-Because a trip to Japan is also a culinary adventure, we've put together a special selection of 15 dishes you should try at least once. 😋
+Because a trip to Japan is also a culinary adventure, we have prepared a special selection of 15 dishes to try at least once.

 SOUTH KOREA